Live from the Southern Command in sunny South Florida.

 He chose dishonor and got war.

-Well, you know, that's an interesting point because as I said moments ago, the way Clinton has purchased peace, uh the way Obama has purchased peace with the Clintons at his own convention is to give them two nights of it.
+Well, you know, that's an interesting point because as I said moments ago, the way Clinton has purchased peace, the way Obama has purchased peace with the Clintons at his own convention is to give them two nights of it.

 This country, ladies and gentlemen, we would be in hot water like you.

-And you can go to a website, ForeverHotwater.com and see the magic of how this works.
+And you can go to a website, foreverhotwater.com, and see the magic of how this works.

 It saves you money.